ofajardo/pyreadr/README.md

 Tibbles are also supported.

-Atomic vectors as described before can also be directly read, but as librdata does not give the information of the type of object it parsed, therefore everything is translated to a pandas data frame.
+Atomic vectors as described before can also be directly read, but as librdata does not give the information of the type of object it parsed everything is translated to a pandas data frame.

 ## Known limitations

-* As explained before, altough atomic vectors as described before can also be directly read, but as librdata does not give the information of the type of object it parsed, therefore everything is translated to a pandas data frame.
+* As explained before, although atomic vectors can also be directly read, as librdata does not give the information of the type of object it parsed everything is translated to a pandas data frame.

+* For missing values in character vectors librdata gives empty strings.
+Those cannot be distinguished from a valid empty string, therefore pyreadr gives back just an empty string and not a np.nan value.

 * POSIXct and POSIXlt objects in R are stored internally as UTC timestamps and may have in addition time zone information. librdata does not return time zone information and